deploymentking/aspnet-core-dockerised/README.md

 ### Build the Docker image
 ```
-# Build image with latest tag
+# Build the image with latest tag
 make build

-# Add tag to Docker image
+# Build the image with specified tag
 make build tag=test
 ```

 ### Push the Docker image
 ```
+# Push the image with latest tag
 make push

+# Push the image with specified tag
+make push tag=test
 ```

 ### Apply the Kubernetes manifest